 Larry Maccherone compiled this information when he was at Rally Software.
-I saw him present the information at Music City Agile in 2017 and I was more than a little surprised by the results.
+I saw him present the information at and I was more than a little surprised by the results.
 I would strongly recommend looking at the whole presentation – it has some pretty interesting data.
 He measured four different aspects of sprint length: productivity, predictability, responsiveness, and quality.
 Here’s what he found.

 One Week Sprints

 Teams that worked in one-week sprints tended to have higher productivity than teams that worked in longer sprints.
 The quality was generally lower for those teams, but they produced more work over time than other teams.
 Responsiveness was also the highest among the five sprint ranges he examined, but it was very closely followed by two-week sprints.
 Overall performance (as measured by all four dimensions) was second-best among all of the sprint lengths tested.